Current Mask and Screening Requirement Information

 “When SARS-CoV-2 Community Transmission levels are not high, healthcare facilities could choose not to require universal source control.” [emphasis added]

 Community transmission levels can be checked by county here.
 Please make sure that “Community Transmission” has been selected when viewing your county’s level.

 Important Note: Even though the CDC has modified the source control and other guidance, Illinois remains under Executive Order in healthcare facilities.
 Masking remains a requirement in healthcare settings in Illinois.

 Healthcare Employee Testing Requirements

-Section 2 of EO-2021-22 remains in effect and unchanged until at least May 28, 2022.
+Section 2 of EO-2021-22 remains unchanged until at least October 15, 2022.
 Therefore, weekly testing is still a requirement for healthcare employees that are not “fully vaccinated” against COVID-19.
 Click here for the FAQ from last September.